oxor-io/samm-circuits/README.md

 ```
     npx run scripts/generateDataForTest.js
 ```
-As a result, you will get a `Prover_tree.toml` file with a Merkle proof inside.
-This file should be used together with the `Prover.toml` from the email_parser to compile the resulting `Prover.toml`.
+As a result, you will get a `Prover_tree.toml` file with a Merkle proof (circuit's input signal) inside.
+This file should be combined with the `Prover_email.toml` from the `email_parser` to compile the resulting `Prover.toml`.

 ## License